The Amazing Kreskin: Career

 The 2008 movie The Great Buck Howard is based on the experiences of writer-director Sean McGinly, who worked briefly as Kreskin's road manager.

 On January 31, 2022, it was announced that Kreskin would provide the voice of The Magic Tree in a new animated series called The Adventures of Little Billy: In Search of the Magic Tree, based on a book of the same name by Barry J. Farber.

 In September 2022, after Hugh Neutron became a playable character for Nickelodeon All-Star Brawl, Mark DeCarlo, the voice actor of Hugh Neutron, wrote on Twitter that he wanted Jimmy Neutron and Kreskin to also be added to the game's roster.
 Afterwards, Kreskin posted a video on Twitter saying that he would accept if he was brought into the game.
 In July 2023, when the trailer of Nickelodeon All-Star Brawl 2 was released and Jimmy Neutron was confirmed to be in the sequel, Kreskin released another video saying that he was still interested in being in this game.

 Kreskin's popularity peaked in the 1970s and early 1980s, though he continued to perform into the 2020s.
 He appeared regularly on WPIX in New York City, and annually on both the Fox News Channel and CNN to give his New Year's Day predictions for the coming year.
 Kreskin's last television appearance was on Fox Business on May 2, 2023, predicting the Super Bowl, and his last scheduled performance was on March 7, 2024, a "pendulum seminar" on Zoom.

 In his final years, Kreskin dedicated much of his time to uploading videos on YouTube, where he frequently shared personal reflections, commentary, and reviews.
 Among his movie reviews were Leave the World Behind, The Sixth Sense, Morbius, Jimmy Neutron: Boy Genius, Hacksaw Ridge, and The Prestige, which became the last film review he recorded.
-He also discussed current events and pop culture topics, such as the recasting of Rick and Morty characters, the episode “That’s Amorte” from Rick and Morty, Jack Black’s viral song “Peaches,” the entry of Mickey Mouse into the public domain and its subsequent use in horror films, the Verbalase controversy and the $50,000 Hide Away cartoon featuring Charlie Morningstar from Hazbin Hotel, as well as the 2023 mass shooting in Lewiston, Maine, in which Kreskin predicted the suicide of the suspect, Robert Card, only hours before news outlets confirmed it had occurred.
+He also discussed then-current events and pop culture topics, such as the recasting of Rick and Morty characters, the episode “That’s Amorte” from Rick and Morty, Jack Black’s viral song “Peaches,” the entry of Mickey Mouse into the public domain and its subsequent use in horror films, the Verbalase controversy and the $50,000 Hide Away cartoon featuring Charlie Morningstar from Hazbin Hotel, as well as the 2023 mass shooting in Lewiston, Maine, in which Kreskin predicted the suicide of the suspect, Robert Card, only hours before news outlets confirmed it had occurred.
 He also spoke candidly about his own personal experiences, including a fall from a chair that fractured his humerus bone near the shoulder.
 His final video was a short animated clip featuring Kreskin with cats and frogs celebrating Leap Day.

 Kreskin grew up in West Caldwell, New Jersey, and was a longtime resident of suburban North Caldwell and Caldwell, New Jersey.
 He had no children and never married.